Concept Cat Intervention Trial funded by the Education Endowment Foundation and DfE Stronger Practice Hubs

 We know early years practitioners, children and families all enjoy Concept Cat.
 We regularly receive feedback about the progress children make because of Concept Cat activities.
 There have been some small research studies which have provided promising impacts for children.

-The project is supported by the Educational Endowment Foundation and the Department of Education and in partnership with three Stronger Practice Hubs (Birmingham, Trafford and one more in the North West).
-The teaching part of the project is run by the authors of the approach together with Better Communication CIC.
-The research is being run by University of York and RAND Europe.
+The project was supported by the Educational Endowment Foundation and the Department of Education and in partnership with three Stronger Practice Hubs.
+The teaching part of the project was run by the authors of the approach together with Better Communication CIC.
+The research was conducted by University of Leeds and RAND Europe.

-The project is focussed on early years settings in three geographical areas: West Midlands, Greater Manchester and North West England.
+The project was focussed on early years settings in three geographical areas: West Midlands, Greater Manchester and North West England.

-Settings are then expected to teach one word per week.
-This is involves acting out the stories and singing songs at group time.
+Settings were then expected to teach one word per week.
+This involved acting out the stories and singing songs at group time.
 Small changes are made to the learning environment so that children have extra opportunities to learn about the word.
 If your word of the week was ‘empty’ you could have the water tray, sand tray out that week and at snack time you could talk about empty plates and cups.
 A couple of times in the week the setting would talk about words that had previously been taught, by using a range of suggested activities.
-Families would be included, by words and activities in the setting being shared so they can support learning at home.
+Families are included, by words and activities in the setting being shared so they can support learning at home.

 Support provided

-All settings in the project will be supported by a ‘Concept Cat Coach’ (CCC).
-These are specially trained speech and language therapists and teachers who will come into a setting each half term to model, coach and support.
+All settings in the project were supported by a ‘Concept Cat Coach’ (CCC) from Better Communication CIC.
+These are specially trained speech and language therapists and teachers who visit settings each half term to model, coach and support.
 The CCC will organise group supervision with a lead practitioners in the local area, to facilitate peer to peer learning.

 Training is all delivered online by the authors of Concept Cat.
 This is three hours for the lead practitioner and one hour for all other staff.

-Specific resources including a cat toy, puppet, Word Aware 2: Teaching language in the early years book, Word Bag and online access to video resources are all provided.
+Specific resources that were provided included a cat toy, puppet, Word Aware 2: Teaching language in the early years book, Word Bag and printed resource kit for Level 1 and 2 words as well as online access to video resources.